Hubro/yangfmt/README.md

 - [ ] Automatically sort statements to comply with the canonical order (maybe behind a feature flag?)

-- [ ] Better error messages, currently syntax errors are reported raw with a character index

-  Instead, error messages should show the file name, line number and column number, plus details about the error.

 - [ ] Fix all corner case crashes

   The [YangModels] repository contains over 80 000 YANG models (totalling over 2.2 GB).
 When running the formatter on